 If the LC does not state the amount of insurance, the insurance document must cover at least 110% of the invoice amount (CIF/CIP value).

-The idea with the Documentary Collection is that the goods remain in your control until the buyer has paid and received the documents.
+The idea of Documentary Collection is that the goods remain in your control until the buyer has paid and received the documents.
 To achieve this, remember to put the collecting bank (buyer's bank) as consignee of the goods in the transport documents.

-An Aval is a joint commitment by the principal debtor and a third party (normally a financial institution) to make payment of an obligation in favour of the beneficiary.
-The third party commits itself for the full credit amount in the event that the principal debtor does not fulfill his obligation by the due date.
+An Aval is a joint commitment by the principal debtor and a third party (normally a financial institution) to effect payment of an obligation in favour of the beneficiary.
+The third party commits itself for the full credit amount in the event that the principal debtor does not fulfil their obligation by the due date.

 Transhipment is the act of taking cargo from one kind of transport to another during the goods transportation route.
 Partial shipment is when you split up an order into several deliveries.